 Apex Legends a game the requires keen awareness to be able to detect the location of your enemies.
 Being able to accurately detect the direction of the faintest of footsteps and shots fired is a key skill that will help to make you a consistent Apex Legends champion.
 An enemy team sneaking up on you while in combat with another team or while looting after combat is an all too common scenario many Apex Legend player can attest to.
 Therefore, a good headset with 360 degrees directional surround sound can drastically enhance your in-game awareness and improve your ability to hear and detect your surroundings.
 In this article, we have reviewed the 10 best headsets for Apex Legends.

 These headsets provide good sound quality, noise-isolating microphones, comfort, and are the best gaming headsets currently on the market.
+Additionally, you can check out the best mouse for Apex Legends along with a mouse DPI and sensitivity guide.
+You can also check out our review of the best keyboards for Apex legends.

 Best Headsets for Apex Legends: